EricZinda/docsproto/devhowto/devhowtoScopalArguments.md

 ~~~
 > We can ignore for the moment variables of type `e`.
 We'll handle those later, they don't matter for this example.

-If we convert this into text it would be something like:
+If we convert this into text, it would be something like:
 ~~~
  _a_q(x3, _file_n_of(x3), _large_a_1(e2, x3))
 ~~~